 Martha Simmons has been the Director of Osgoode’s Mediation Intensive Program and Mediation Clinic since 2012.
 She joined the full-time faculty in July 2017.
-As Academic Co-Director of the Winkler Institute, she also serves as the Winkler Professor in Dispute Resolution.
+As Academic Director of the Winkler Institute, she also serves as the Winkler Professor in Dispute Resolution.
 Professor Simmons, who has JD, LLM and PhD degrees from Osgoode, was the recipient of an Osgoode Hall Law School Teaching Award in 2013 for her work in both the JD and Graduate Programs.
 Her primary areas of research and teaching are dispute resolution, legal education, innovation and access to justice.
-She is also active in the community and currently serves as Academic and Policy Committee Co-Chair of the Family Dispute Resolution Institute of Ontario and as Vice-President of the Association of Canadian Clinical Legal Education (ACCLE).
+She is also the Director of the LLM in Dispute Resolution offered through Osgoode Professional Development.

 Mirja Trilsch is a professor at the Department of Law at the University of Quebec in Montreal (UQAM) where she teaches Constitutional Law and International Human Rights Law.
 Since 2011, she is also the Director of UQAM’s International Clinic for the Defence of Human Rights (Clinique internationale de défense des droits humains de l’UQAM – CIDDHU in its French acronym).
 The CIDDHU was founded in 2005 and, at the time, was the first clinic of its kind in the francophone world.
 Through its innovative approach and its many years of experience, the CIDDHU has served as a model and, on some occasions, as a partner in the creation of other international human rights clinics.
 To this day, more than 300 students have been trained at the CIDDHU through collaborative projects with more than 50 partner organizations from around the world.